 What Are the Risks of Malvertising?

-Because malvertising can result in malware being downloaded onto your computer or into your network, one of the primary threats it presents is a complete or partial breakdown of your computer.
+Because a malvertising campaign can result in malware being downloaded onto your computer or into your network, one of the primary threats it presents is a complete or partial computer breakdown.
 Malware of any type, including ransomware, adware, bots, and other malicious software, can be downloaded onto your computer by a malvertisement without you knowing.

 Once the malware is on your computer, it can infect your system on its own, rendering it inoperable, or set the stage for a hacker to penetrate your system later on.
 The attacker can then inject malicious code into your computer that renders it inoperable.

-Malware can attack your computer by overburdening the processors or taking up all its random access memory (RAM).
+A harmful file from a malvertisement can attack your computer by overburdening the processors or taking up all its random access memory (RAM).
 This can cause your computer to overheat and result in the failure of hardware components connected to the motherboard.
-Also, it is possible for some hardware components, such as your computer’s camera, to be hacked by malware that gets introduced by a malvertisement.
+Also, it's possible for some hardware components, such as your computer’s camera, to be hacked by malware introduced by a malvertisement.

 Malware from malvertisements can be programmed to steal your data.
 They can also leave backdoors open for thieves to come in and steal your data or that of your customers and clients at a later date.